maurolepore/git-comun/README.md

 </div>

-Como se siente trabajar con y sin Git.

-–
+.

-Articulo de Jenny Bryan (Ingles): [Excuse me, do you have a moment to talk about version control?](https://peerj.com/preprints/3159/)
+[Excuse me, do you have a moment to talk about version control?](https://peerj.com/preprints/3159/) (Jenny Bryan; Ingles)

 # Motivacion